 Thus, the obvious and correct course of action is simply rise above this prevailing error of our times.
 The right thing to do is to pursue, with all of our heart, a personal and vividly perceptible Spiritual baptism into the character essence of Christ, following our conversion.

 Error #2: Forgiveness Only

-We have been noticing throughout this section on the Holy Spirit, just how indispensable the baptism of the Spirit is to the redemptive process.
+We have been noticing throughout this section on the Holy Spirit, just how indispensable this Spirit-provided metaphysical connection is to the redemptive process.
 And it is true that the Holy Spirit immediately begins to nudge us toward this “Priority-one Experience” after our conversion.
 However, due to pop-preaching and bad theology, those urging’s are being widely defeated in the modern Church by another serious mistake.

 We often fail to respond to this leading of God’s Spirit simply because, as mentioned, we have widely begun to conceive of redemption only in terms of forgiveness.
 But, in truth, the authentic redemptive plan of God is now and has always been about, not just forgiveness, but forgiveness and renewal.

 So, the New Testament writer would pen this encouragement: “This I say, therefore, and testify in the Lord, that you should no longer walk as the rest of the Gentiles walk, in the futility of their mind, having their understanding darkened, being alienated from the life of God, because of the ignorance that is in them, because of the blindness of their heart; who, being past feeling, have given themselves over to lewdness, to work all uncleanness with greediness.